NilPointer-Software/bdfd-wiki/src/bdscript/categoryCountComplex.md

 # $categoryCount[]
-Returns the category count of a provided guild.
+Returns the category count of the provided guild.

 ## Syntax
 ```